 Suddenly I looked down, and noticed this mess of scratches on my shoulder.

 All I can say is they didn’t come from me.

 My nails are wider than the scratches, and they’re also at some funny angles as well.
 No clue what made them, or why.
 But they erupted in one go.
 I felt no pain, but the area was really warm to the touch.

-Luckily I wasn’t.
+Luckily I wasn’t in the “wrong” Newcastle, wherever that is.
 When I turned back everyone was still there, but my then-boyfriend started complaining of a pain in his stomach.
 We checked when we got back home and two massive red marks, about the size of hand prints, glowed on his stomach.
 They were hot to the touch, too.

 Really, really weird.

 4) When ghosts want you to know they’re there

 The last of my weird ghost stories comes from a trip to Colchester.
 I needed to register for my PhD at the University of Essex at 10am on a particular Thursday.
 Getting there from Newcastle on the same day meant setting off at about 5am.

 I decided to stay over the night before.

 I booked a room at a pub that was on the bus route between the train station and the university.
 According to the website, it used to be an 18th-century coaching inn.